wheat-eco/wheat-eco/README.md

 ## 14. Partnerships and Integrations

-Wheat-Sol aims to create a robust ecosystem through strategic partnerships and integrations:
+WheatChain aims to create a robust ecosystem through strategic partnerships and integrations:

 ### 14.1 Academic Collaborations
 - Research partnerships with leading universities on long-term value preservation